rob-myers/rob-myers.github.io/docs/plan.md

     - ✅ Examples: 101, 102, 302
     - ✅ Important for _visibility ray casts_
   - 🤔 Saw empty holeId in 301 i.e. `15`
+  - BUG render-npc cannot deal with nested transforms
+    - g.transform inside a use
+    - maybe saw another example for g.transform of frame
   - Fix HMR of NavDemo1 when remove a geomorph (out of order index?)
   - Support window tags `dark-front` and `dark-back` instead of `one-way`
   - Move light polygon computations into `lazy` i.e. reuse